Spotify-Hit-Pedictor/Spotify-Hit-Predictor/DOCUMENTATION.md

 `train_test_split(X, y, train_size=0.8, random_state=0)`
 The train_test_split() method is used to split our data into train and test sets.
 First, we need to divide our data into features (X) and labels (y).
 The dataframe gets divided into X_train, X_test, y_train, and y_test.
 X_train and y_train sets are used for training and fitting the model.

+## Model
+### Logistic Regression
+Logistic regression estimates the probability of an event occurring, such as voted or didn't vote, based on a given dataset of independent variables.
+Since the outcome is a probability, the dependent variable is bounded between 0 and 1.

+### XGBClassifier
+The XGBoost or Extreme Gradient Boosting algorithm is a decision tree based machine learning algorithm which uses a process called boosting to help improve performance.
+Since it’s introduction, it’s become of one of the most effective machine learning algorithms and regularly produces results that outperform most other algorithms, such as logistic regression, the random forest model and regular decision trees.

+### RandomForestClassifier
+A random forest is a meta estimator that fits a number of decision tree classifiers on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.